 So that’s definitely a pretty high GPA.
 And, unfortunately, at this point in your high school career (if you’re applying this year), it may be a little late to drastically change your grades.
 What can you do instead?
 Focus on changing the things you can still affect: letters of recommendation, essays and test scores!

 University of Florida Freshman Profile

-The University of Florida admissions office doesn’t pull any punches when it comes to the Class of 2022, providing us with cold hard stats: the average GPA was 4.4 (for core classes).
-The average SAT score was 1360.
-The average University of Florida ACT scores were 30.
+The University of Florida admissions office doesn’t pull any punches when it comes to the Class of 2023, providing us with cold hard stats: the average GPA was 4.3-4.6.
+The middle 50% range for SAT scores was 1330-1460.
+The average University of Florida ACT scores were 29-33.
 But is that all it takes to make a University of Florida student?

 Definitely not!
 The University of Florida admissions department states that in addition to academics, they also looked for students who “displayed a commitment to service, creativity, and progress.”
 Remember that admissions officers look at your profile holistically, so polish your application in all areas before sending it off!

 Does University of Florida have a wait list?

 It does not.
 The best thing to do if you don’t get in is to reapply as a transfer—the school accepts transfer students for fall, spring, and summer semesters, so you may have a chance sooner than you think!